Ziziphus mauritiana

-Ziziphus mauritiana, also known as Indian jujube, Indian plum, Chinese date, Chinee apple, ber (Hindi: बेर) and dunks, is a tropical is a spiny, evergreen shrub or small tree in the buckthorn family Rhamnaceae.
-It is often confused with the closely related Chinese jujube (Z. jujuba): Z. mauritiana is common is tropical and subtropical climates, while Z. jujuba prefers temperate climates.
+Ziziphus mauritiana, also known as Indian jujube, Indian plum, Chinese apple, ber (बेर) and dunks, is a tropical, spiny, evergreen shrub or small tree in the buckthorn family Rhamnaceae.
+It is often confused with the closely related Chinese jujube (Z. jujuba): Z. mauritiana is common in tropical and subtropical climates, while Z. jujuba prefers temperate climates.

 The plant grows vigorously up to 12 m high, with a trunk 30 cm or more in diameter.
 It has a spreading crown with stipular spines and drooping branches.
 The fruit is oval, obovate, oblong or round, and can be 2.5–6 cm long depending on the variety, having smooth, light green skin when unripe, turning yellow and then reddish brown as it ripens.

-Origin and Distribution
+Origin and distribution

 The species is believed to be native to South Asia, southern China, Southeast Asia, and Central and West Africa.
 It has been introduced to the tropical regions of the Americas, and is now widely naturalised throughout the Old World tropics from Southern Africa through the Middle East to South Asia and China, into Australasia and the Pacific Islands.
 While the Rhamnaceae family contains many nitrogen-fixing species, Z. mauritiana can form dense stands and become invasive in some areas, including Fiji and Australia, where it has become a serious environmental weed.

 The species name mauritiana likely references the island of Mauritius, despite the species not being native there, due to trade routes or the movement of plant specimens through the region during the 18th century when Mauritius was an important colonial hub.
 In taxonomy, newly described species were historically often associated with the nearest or most significant landmasses known at the time of discovery, rather than the exact location where the species was found.